Senior Research Scientist

-My research program focuses broadly on the fluvial geomorphology, hydrology, and stream ecosystem ecology of both “natural” and human-modified river systems from reach to watershed scales.
-These interests include fields such as river restoration, watershed management, and stream ecosystem science.
-Though much of it is theoretically based, all of my research is placed within the context of better understanding our impact on rivers, improving river management, and enabling successful river restoration.
+Melinda Daniels’ research program focuses broadly on the fluvial geomorphology, hydrology, and stream ecosystem ecology of both natural and human-modified river systems, from reach to watershed scales.
+Her interests include river restoration, watershed management, and stream ecosystem science.
+Though much of it is theoretically based, all of her research is placed within the context of better understanding our impact on rivers, improving river management, and enabling successful river restoration.

-- Ph.D., Physical Geography, University of Illinois, Urbana-Champaign, Illinois.
+- Ph.D., physical geography, University of Illinois, Urbana-Champaign, Illinois.

-- Master of Research in Environmental Science, University College London, London, United Kingdom.
+- Master of Research in environmental science, University College London, London, United Kingdom.

-- B.S., Natural Resources and Environmental Science, Cornell University, Ithaca, New York.
+- B.S., natural resources and environmental science, Cornell University, Ithaca, New York.

-- Associate Research Scientist, Stroud Water Research Center, 2013–present.
+- Associate research scientist, Stroud Water Research Center, 2013–2022.

-- Associate Professor, Department of Geography, Physical and Environmental Geography, Kansas State University, 2010–2013.
+- Associate professor, Department of Geography, Physical and Environmental Geography, Kansas State University, 2010–2013.

-- Assistant Professor, Department of Geography, Physical and Environmental Geography, Kansas State University, 2008–2010.
+- Assistant professor, Department of Geography, Physical and Environmental Geography, Kansas State University, 2008–2010.

-- Assistant Professor, Department of Geography, Physical and Environmental Geography, University of Connecticut, 2002–2008.
+- Assistant professor, Department of Geography, Physical and Environmental Geography, University of Connecticut, 2002–2008.